 The bill does not actually control drug prices, per se, leading some critics to suggest it is toothless.
 But both Chiu and Hernandez strongly reject that argument.

-"We have seen transparency in sectors in the health care world that have been successful in reducing costs,'' said Chiu.
+"We have seen transparency in sectors in the health care world that have been successful in reducing costs,'' Chiu said.
 "So it is our hope that a similar approach will work with regard to pharmaceutical pricing.''

 Anthony Wright, executive director of Health Access California, agreed.

-He said the advance notice and information required under SB 17 "is invaluable" to large health care purchasers such as insurers, union trusts, and employers that would enable them to drive a better deal for consumers with that information.
+He said the advance notice and information required under SB 17 "is invaluable" to large health care purchasers such as insurers, union trusts and employers, and would enable them to drive a better deal for consumers.

 "We require insurers, doctors and hospitals to provide this kind of transparency every year," Wright said.
 "It's finally time to ask the same of the drug companies."

-Brown, who has until Oct.
-15 to decide which bills will become law, on Sunday signed a related bill into law.
+Brown has until Oct.
+15 to decide which bills will become law.